RamiArram/IOT-LLM-Assistant/README.md

 Project Definition:
 LLM assistant named Aura in TAUB faculty of Computer Science.
 You can ask about anything!
-Including specifics about your courses in TAUB!
+Including specifics about your courses in TAUB.
 The current model includes data about Taub in general, the algorithms course and IOT to name a few.

 Use Instructions: